 As you can see, there are many important considerations to be examined before responding to a notice of termination of lease.
-Investigating these considerations and gathering information to identify any errors in the notice and the preceding Form 7 Notice to Remedy Breach of Covenant takes time.
+Investigating these considerations and gathering information to identify any errors in the notice and the preceding Form 7 takes time.
 We therefore urge you to consider those matters as soon as possible as they will determine your options to respond to the notice of termination of lease.

 In broad terms, your options are to:

-- Issue a breach notice against the landlord if you have complaints against the landlord, before the notice of termination of lease takes effect if the terms of the lease allow
+- issue a breach notice against the landlord if you have complaints against the landlord, before the notice of termination of lease takes effect if the terms of the lease allow; or

-If the information in the notice of termination of lease is completely accurate, the first two options are the appropriate options for you to consider.
-If you do not currently have the financial means to pay the full amount claimed, and the landlord will not agree to an informal arrangement to settle that amount, there may be formal measures available to you under the Code for rent relief or relief from termination.
+If the information in the notice of termination of lease is completely accurate, the first two options are appropriate.
+If you do not have the financial means to pay the full amount claimed, and the landlord will not agree to an informal arrangement to settle that amount, there may be formal measures available to you under the Code for rent relief or relief from termination.

 The Code will not apply to rent owed for the period before 29 March 2020.
 However, if your lease is an eligible lease under the Code (because you are a JobKeeper eligible SME with an annual turnover under $50 million), and you have failed to pay rent or open for business since then, the landlord is prevented from:

-- Making demand upon you or your guarantor to perform lease obligations
+- making demand upon you or your guarantor to perform lease obligations; or

-Alternatively, if the Form 7 Notice to Remedy Breach of Covenant and/or notice of termination of lease are not accurate, are not in the required form, or have not been served correctly, you may be able to apply to Court in terms of the fourth option identified above.
+Alternatively, if the Form 7 and/or notice of termination of lease are not accurate, are not in the required form, or have not been served correctly, you may be able to apply to a court as outlined above.

-This is not an exhaustive list.
 Commercial leasing is a technical and complex area of law and you should seriously consider obtaining legal advice if you believe that there may be grounds to question the validity of the notices you have received.
-Doing this may prove to be the difference between having your commercial or retail shop lease invalidly terminated or continuing to trade.
+Doing this may prove to be the difference between having your commercial or retail shop lease invalidly terminated and continuing to trade.
 Experienced legal advice may also assist you with navigating the Code designed to protect commercial tenants during the COVID-19 pandemic and securing the protection your business requires during these difficult economic times.